Slow Cooker Spring Recipes UK: Weeknight Dinners That Mostly Cook Themselves

 Spring ingredients that actually suit the slow cooker

 What does go in at the start: leeks, onions, carrots, celeriac, maincrop potatoes, fennel, dried beans, pearl barley, chicken thighs, shin of beef, pork shoulder, lamb neck, cheap white wine, a tin of tomatoes, good stock.
 These are happy to sit for hours and get better for it.
+Jersey Royals, the season’s standout new potato, are an exception – they want a quick boil and a slick of butter rather than a long braise, and we have covered them properly in our Jersey Royals weeknight recipes guide.

 What goes in at the end, in the last fifteen to twenty minutes: asparagus, peas (frozen is fine and often sweeter than out-of-season fresh), spring greens, spinach, wild garlic, fresh herbs, lemon zest, a splash of cream or crème fraîche.
 You want their colour and snap to survive.
+The first British asparagus is in the shops now, and a tip-in at the end of a chicken stew is one of the simplest ways to mark the season – more on what to do with the rest of the bunch in our British asparagus weeknight recipes.

 Chicken, leek and tarragon.
 Six bone-in chicken thighs, skin removed, browned briefly in a frying pan if you can be bothered (worth it, but not essential).
 Into the pot with two large leeks sliced, two crushed garlic cloves, 300ml chicken stock, 100ml white wine, a bay leaf and a good pinch of salt.
 Low for six to seven hours.
 Ten minutes before serving, stir through a tablespoon of Dijon, a handful of chopped tarragon, 100ml crème fraîche and a squeeze of lemon.
 Serve over mash or with crusty bread.
+If you want to do more with cheap chicken thighs across the week, our chicken thigh weeknight recipes covers seven other quick dinners.

 Spring lamb and flageolet.
 600g diced lamb neck or shoulder, tossed in seasoned flour and browned.
 Into the pot with a chopped onion, two carrots, three garlic cloves, a tin of flageolet beans (drained), a tin of chopped tomatoes, 200ml stock, a sprig of rosemary.
 Low for seven to eight hours.
 Finish with a handful of chopped parsley and a squeeze of lemon.
-It’s essentially a weeknight version of a French navarin, cheap and very forgiving.
+It is essentially a weeknight version of a French navarin, cheap and very forgiving.

 Smoky cannellini and greens.
 No meat, no fuss.
 Two tins of cannellini, drained, with a chopped onion, two sliced garlic cloves, a tin of chopped tomatoes, a teaspoon of smoked paprika, a pinch of chilli flakes, 200ml veg stock, a squeeze of tomato purée.
 Low for four to five hours.
 Stir through a bag of spring greens in the last fifteen minutes until they wilt.
 Finish with olive oil and parmesan.
 Costs roughly £3 to feed four.

 The morning-start approach.
 Prep the night before – everything chopped, meat browned, in a bowl in the fridge.
 In the morning, tip it into the pot, set low, and leave.
 This adds about ten minutes to your morning and saves you the entire evening.
-If you’re out longer than nine hours, use a model with an auto-switch to warm, or put it on the lowest setting you have.
+If you are out longer than nine hours, use a model with an auto-switch to warm, or put it on the lowest setting you have.

 The lunchtime-start approach, if you work from home or pop back.
 Four to five hour recipes on low work here – most bean stews, fish stews (added later), a simple pulled chicken.
 You start at noon and eat at six.